 - Population of Chicagoland is projected to reach 10.6 million people by 2050, according to the Chicago Metropolitan Agency for Planning (CMAP).

 - Per capita income in Chicago is $40,144 and median household income is $75,379.

 Chicago is a major world financial center and home to the second-largest central business district in the U.S. Over the next 30 years, employment growth in metropolitan Chicago is projected to be just below the 5 million mark, adding about 200,000 new jobs.

 Key Employment Stats:

-- Unemployment rate in Chicago is currently 7.9% (as of May 2021) with the construction, manufacturing, trade and transportation, information technology, and financial activities sectors showing the fastest signs of growth (BLS).
+- Unemployment rate in Chicago is currently 5.4% (as of October 2021) with the leisure and hospitality, professional and business services, and construction sectors showing the fastest signs of growth (BLS).

 - Key industry sectors in Chicago include business and professional services, food industry, transportation and logistics, life sciences and healthcare, technology, and manufacturing.